 Always looking to expand my knowledge and skills my next appointment was Director, Office of the Government Statistician.
 My three years in this role was very diverse which then lead to me heading the Unit formed to assist the Parliamentary Inquiry into Gaming in Queensland.

 I felt it was now time for a move more into the private sector using an opportunity to work with Queensland Treasury Corporation as a stepping stone in this direction.
 During this time, after some 10+years participating in various CPA Australia (Queensland) Committees , including the Executive, I was elected President of the Queensland Division in 2003.
 This is a twelve month appointment which led to my appointment as an Alternate Director of the CPA Australia National Board.

-In 2006, with my partner in business and life we established Balanix Solutions.
+In 2006, with my partner in business we established Balanix Solutions.
 As part of this I gained my Registered Tax Agent and CPA Public Practice Certificate.